 Click here for current tuition rates.
 Note that textbooks, lab fees and technology fees are not included and will vary by course.

 Students pursuing online degrees at Eastern Kentucky University may also qualify for federal financial aid (loans and grants), private loans, employer tuition reimbursement and military benefits.
 The EKU Financial Aid Office can assist you with questions about the Free Application for Federal Student Aid (FAFSA) and federal loans.
-The EKU Scholarship Office offers a variety of awards and has additional information that can help you pay for college.
+The EKU Scholarship Office offers additional information that can help you pay for college.